 As the managing attorney for TD Annie oversaw all impact litigation the organization did in advocating for the decriminalization of poverty on behalf of our homeless citizens.
 Annie served as of-counsel for class action lawsuits as well as co-counsel for an Amicus Curiae Brief, filed with the ACLU of San Diego and Imperial Counties, in the San Diego Criminal Appeals Court.
 Annie’s work centered around challenging the constitutionality of ordinances that criminalize the poor, perpetuate cycles of poverty and serve to discriminate against “undesirables” through broad and vague statutes.

 While at California Western School of Law, Annie was a student intern for the California Innocence Project.
-As an intern she investigated the case of a young man who was found guilty of conspiracy to commit first degree murder because, although he wasn’t present at the time of the murder, he had taken initial steps in the commission of the crime.
+As an intern she investigated the case of a young man who was found guilty of conspiracy to commit first degree murder.
 This experience was so impactful for her, that she dedicated an entire segment of a legal education program she would later create to the significance of conspiracy charges and the severity of sentencing under those charges in California.
 This program Annie ultimately created and founded, Uprise Theatre, teaches social justice and legal issues to youth in inner-city communities through theatre.
 Focusing on legal issues such as the 4th and 5th Amendment rights, conspiracy and entrapment, Uprise educates and empowers next generations as to their legal rights.
+Annie has cultivated the passion for criminal defense, that began at the California Innocence Project and now continues with Uprise Theatre, and has helped her clients save over 300 years in prison time.

 Annie’s work has been featured in VICE News, The Guardian, and NBC News.
 Her expertise has also been requested at conferences such as the National Legal Aid and Defender Association and Yale Rebellious Lawyering.